habbes/experiments/ODataWriterVsSystemTextJson/README.md

         while (currentIndex < firstIndex)
         {
             int subStrLength = firstIndex - currentIndex;

-            Debug.Assert(subStrLength > 0, "SubStrLength should be greater than 0 always");

             // If the first index of the special character is larger than the buffer length,
             // flush everything to the buffer first and reset the buffer to the next chunk.